-- Your athlete may also wish to provide a MAT B1 certificate (issued after 20 weeks of pregnancy by their GP or midwife), e.g. if they are employed outside of being a funded athlete.
-Note that it is the mother's choice if they - The utmost sensitivity and care should be given to your athletes upon notification of their pregnancy to other members of staff.
-Your athlete's pregnancy should always remain confidential unless your athlete provides their consent for it to be shared, or if a risk to your athlete and their baby has been identified. - Where there is an identified risk to your athlete or their baby, steps should be taken to remove or reduce the risk.
+- limited to, disabilities, mental health, and support networks.
+This should always be addressed on a case-by-case basis. - It is recommended you request a MAT B1 certificate (issued after 20 weeks of pregnancy by your GP or midwife), e.g. if you are employed outside of being a funded athlete.
+Note that it is your choice to have a scan ₹20-week scan NHS.
+You may also wish to provide your SGB with your MAT B1 certificate. - The utmost sensitivity and care should be given to you upon notification of your pregnancy to your SGB member of staff.
+Your pregnancy should always remain confidential unless you provide consent for it to be shared, or if a risk to you and your baby has been identified. - Where there is an identified risk to yourself or your baby, steps should be taken to remove or reduce the risk.
 If this is not possible, an alternative IADP should be developed.
-It is important that your athlete understands why additional Athlete Support Personnel (ASP) need to be informed and they are also asked to give consent (verbal or written) for this information to be shared. - It is, therefore, important that the communication of your athlete's pregnancy (both internally and externally) is mutually agreed and that your athlete is ready to share their news with team-mates more publicly. - Your athlete may wish to connect with other athletes during and after their pregnancy.
+It is important that you understand why additional Athlete Support Personnel (ASP) need to be informed because confidentiality regarding your pregnancy should always remain unless there is an identified risk to yourself and your baby.
+Please note this decision may vary between SGBs. - It is, therefore, important that the communication of your pregnancy (both internally and externally) is mutually agreed with your SGB and that you are ready to share your news with team-mates more publicly. - You may wish to connect with other athletes during and after your pregnancy.
 The UKSI operates an Athlete Pregnancy Network WhatsApp group.
-Athletes should contact femaleathlete@uksportsinstitute.co.uk for further information.
+Please contact femaleathlete@uksportsinstitute.co.uk for further information.

-- Your athlete understands their Athlete Agreement responsibilities and obligations and informs you as early as possible to mitigate risks. - 2.
-Your athlete's IADP may need to be adapted based on any identified risks and any individual needs. - 3.
-Your athlete provides consent for their pregnancy to be shared.
+- 1. Understand your Athlete Agreement responsibilities and obligations and inform your SGB of your pregnancy as soon as possible to mitigate any risks. - 2.
+Your IADP may need to be adapted based on any identified risks and any individual needs. - 3.
+Provide consent for your pregnancy to be shared.